 Q: Can employees returning from maternity leave be placed on furlough?

-Yes, if there is not enough work for an employee upon their return from maternity leave they can be furloughed under the furlough extension from 1 November, even if the employer is furloughing them for the first time.
+Yes, if there is not enough work for an employee upon their return from maternity leave they can be furloughed even if the employer is furloughing them for the first time.
 This applies to employees returning from other types of statutory parental leave as well, including shared parental, adoption, paternity or parental bereavement leave.
 It could be maternity discrimination to refuse to furlough an employee because they have been on maternity leave.

 Statutory maternity leave: Problems arose under the earlier phases of the furlough scheme.
 In summary, the government confirmed that parents on statutory maternity leave who returned to work even after the previous 10 June cut-off date were still eligible for that phase of the extended furlough scheme.
 Maternity returners were an exception to the previous 10 June cut-off date and could be furloughed for the first time after that date.
 The employer must operate the statutory scheme and certain other criteria must be met.